Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Acknowledgements

 \section{Acknowledgements}

-The work is financially supported by the Swedish Research Council (VR) via the project \emph{Physics-informed machine learning} (registration number: 2021-04321) and by the \emph{Kjell och M{\"a}rta Beijer Foundation}.
+The work is financially supported by the Swedish Research Council (VR) via the project \emph{Physics-informed machine learning} (registration number: 2021-04321).
+We thank the anonymous reviewers from TMLR for their constructive feedback, and Jens Sjölund for comments on an early manuscript.
 Our special thanks also go to Christian Glaser, for interesting discussions and for providing access to the IceCube data generator.